 Only enough for one or two drinks tops

 Not as sweet as most margaritas

-Though these do come in convenient, soda-like cans, Zing Zang leans on fresh flavors, blending fresh lime, key limes, and grapefruit with blue weber agave nectar (the same type of agave used in tequila) and pure cane sugar.
+Though these come in convenient, soda-like cans, Zing Zang leans on fresh flavors, blending fresh lime, key limes, and white grapefruit with blue agave nectar (the same type of agave used in tequila) and pure cane sugar.